 The AK-74 is a weapon that defines both the War in Afghanistan and the late years of the Soviet empire as a whole.
 It is as symbolic and iconic as it gets.
 Forged in Tula and Izhmash factories it was battle-tested in the deserts and mountains of Afghanistan, it has proved to be one of the main modern assault rifles that define today's global geopolitics.
 Yet, in this article, we will only focus on the history of its development and its practical usage in the Soviet-Afghan War.
+Want to know more on the topic?
+Click here to check Soviet Infantry Weapons of the Afghan War book.

 Brief history of AK-74